InspiryThemes/realhomes-docs/docs/currency-switcher.md

 ## 🆘 Need Help?

 🙋‍♂️ Still have questions?
   [Log in or register](https://support.inspirythemes.com/login-register/) on our support platform and [submit your query](https://support.inspirythemes.com/ask-question/).
-Our support team will be happy to help you.